fortanix/terraform-provider-dsm/docs/resources/azure_sobject.md

   obj_type = "RSA"
 }

-// Create the Azure key by copying the dsm_object as a virtual key in the Azure group resource "dsm_azure_sobject" "azure_sobject" {
+# Create the Azure key by copying the dsm_object as a virtual key in the Azure group
+# By default it creates a key as a software protected key.
+resource "dsm_azure_sobject" "azure_sobject" {
   name        = "azure_sobject"
   group_id    = dsm_group.azure_group.id